jundalisay/sp/content/en/research/yogananda/autobiography/chapter-01.md

 A daily gesture of respect to Father was given by Mother’s dressing us carefully in the afternoons to welcome him home from the office.
 His position was similar to that of a vice-president, in the Bengal-Nagpur Railway, one of India’s large companies.
 His work involved traveling, and our family lived in several cities during my childhood.

-Mother held an open hand toward the needy.
-Father was also kindly disposed, but his respect for law and order extended to the budget.
-One fortnight Mother spent, in feeding the poor, more than Father’s monthly income.
+Mother gave to the needy.
+Father was also kind to them, but his respect for law and order extended to the budget.

+One fortnight Mother spent more than Father’s monthly income in feeding the poor.

 “All I ask, please, is to keep your charities within a reasonable limit.”

 Even a gentle rebuke from her husband was grievous to Mother.
 She ordered a hackney carriage, not hinting to the children at any disagreement.

 “Good-by; I am going away to my mother’s home.”
 Ancient ultimatum!